Navigate This Post

-“Aside from the movies and TV, dry fire instills more bad habits than any other activity.”
-Such was the comment of the owner of one of the nation’s top shooting schools.
-The school in question puts through some 5000 plus students per year, so they have a tremendous amount of experience on which to base their opinions.
+The owner of one of the nation’s top shooting schools made that very comment.
+The school in question puts through some 5000 plus students per year.
+They have a tremendous amount of experience on which to base their opinions.

 Check out our Official Student of the Gun Apparel!